mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 - The sample is created using Empty bot template rather than using language templates for simplicity

-- The idea behnd the sample is the understand the user intent and retrieve relevant info , this is showcased using Public API calls but this very weel can be internal systems API calls
+- The idea behind the sample is the understand the user intent and retrieve relevant info , this is showcased using Public API calls but this very well can be internal systems API calls

 - The same intent classification and Question answering can be done via Azure Open AI

 ## Steps

+**Lets Create a Q&A resource first followed by CLU resource and then use orchestrtion workflow to integrate both projects**

+### Create Custom question answering

 - Go to Language Studio https://language.cognitive.azure.com/home and sign in to your subscription and choose Custom Answering